 Sutherland was an ambitious person.
 He left home at an early age and worked for a newspaper.
 He had a brother who benefited from osteopathic treatment.
-Somewhere along the way, he decided to go to osteopathic school and he became a Doctor of Osteopathy in 1900.
+Somewhere along the way, he decided to go to osteopathic school and became a Doctor of Osteopathy in 1900.

 Early Direction and Challenges

 Another osteopath, Charlotte Weaver, was employed by Andrew Taylor Still to establish osteopathic principles for the school’s osteopathic text.
-At the time, arguments existed about Sutherland’s theory on the primary respiratory mechanism and it was excluded from Weaver’s early work.
+At the time, arguments existed about Sutherland’s theory on the primary respiratory mechanism, and it was excluded from Weaver’s early work.

 In an effort to dismiss ideas about cranial motion, Sutherland became obsessed with palpating his head and the heads of others.
 His first wife referred to this as his “bony phase.”
 He carried bones with him everywhere, and they were all over their house.
 This obsession became a strain on the marriage and eventually led to their divorce.

 Nonetheless, Sutherland established that a separate motion from breathing and heart rate exists.
 He constructed helmets for himself that could apply pressure to certain parts of his head.
-His second wife, Adah, and others recorded observations about his changes in posture, pain, and even personality.
+His second wife, Adah, and others recorded observations about his posture, pain, and even personality changes.
 He developed more “helmets” from leather straps and different objects to experiment with changing his cranium.
-There is a common story about Adah releasing him from the helmet, which had rendered him helpless.
+There is a common story about Adah releasing him from the helmet, which rendered him helpless.
 As he recovered, he observed fluid movement in the spine and sacrum.
 This led to greater interest in the connection between the cranium and sacrum.

 Controversial Publications